dorisavedikian/NALGuideToSubjectIndexing/README.md

 # Guide To Subject Indexing

-This is a guide to subject indexing.
+This is a guide to subject indexing for the USDA NAL.
+Content is currently pending.

 ## Usage